yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/read-replicas.md

 ## Schema changes

-Since read replicas are a Raft replication-level extension, the schema changes are transparently apply to these replicas.
+Since read replicas are a Raft replication-level extension, the schema changes are transparently applied to these replicas.
 There is no need to execute DDL operations separately on the read replica cluster.

 ## Read replicas vs. eventual consistency